-This fresh apple bundt cake with caramel glaze is the perfect fall dessert!
+This lightly spiced apple bundt cake made with fresh apples and topped with sweet caramel glaze is the perfect fall dessert!

 Fall is (almost) heeeeeere!
 And along with it, boot and sweater weather!